d3r3kk/aqa-test-tools/TestResultSummaryService/README.md

 npm start
 ```

--   Open http://localhost:3000 in your broswer, you should see sample data showing up!
+-   Open http://localhost:3000 in your browser, you should see sample data showing up!

 ## Production server